 1. Pursuant to RCW 36.70A.106, the draft Elements was provided to the Department of Commerce - Growth Management Services via the Secure Access Washington portal.
 2. State Environmental Policy Act Review will occur for the 2024 Comprehensive Plan updates as a whole, including this draft Utilities Element update, at a later date.
 SEPA Determination will be required prior to final adoption by Council of the Comprehensive Plan.
 3. A public hearing was held by the Planning Commission on April 3, 2024.
 A notice for this Public Hearing was published in the Valley Record on August 4, 2023.
-Comments if received will be attached hereto as Exhibit C. 4.
-The proposed amendments are consistent with the procedures established in NBMC 20.08, Comprehensive Plan and Development Regulations Amendment Procedures.
-5. The proposed amendments are consistent with and effectively carry out the policies of and requirements for the Comprehensive Plan.
+No written comments were received for the public hearing.
+4. The Planning Commission reviewed the draft amendments at their April 3 and April 17, 2024 meetings.
+Staff prepared revisions to the draft based on input from the Planning Commission at their April 3 meeting.
+5. The proposed amendments are consistent with the procedures established in NBMC 20.08, Comprehensive Plan and Development Regulations Amendment Procedures.
+6. The proposed amendments are consistent with and effectively carry out the policies of and requirements for the Comprehensive Plan.